Song Of Pi

 • The Gnome’s Starlit Dance: Late intermediate/early advanced level piece with Latin elements.

-• Waltz Under The Stars: Intermediate level piece for students that love flowing, dance-like music.
+• Waltz Under The Stars: Intermediate level piece for students who love flowing, dance-like music.

-• The Grand Entrance: Early intermediate piece that lends a celebratory feel to recitals.
+• The Grand Entrance: Early intermediate piece lends a celebratory feel to recitals.

 • Time Of Renewal: Early intermediate piece that explores 4th intervals.
 Great as a seasonal ‘quick win’ or concept review piece for this level.